goro-dim/Tool-Depot-of-Ankh-Morpork/README.md

    <h1>Tool Depot of Ankh-Morpork</h1>

-  <h2>Alright, alright, gather 'round, everyone...</h2>
+  <h2>Alright folks, gather 'round...</h2>
-    <p>Welcome to the Tool Depot of Ankh-Morpork, where we've got... uh, tools.
-Yeah, tools for... things.
+    <p>Welcome to the Tool Depot of Ankh-Morpork, where we've got... well, tools.
+Tools for... stuff.
 <br>
-This is a project still under construction, trying to collect all those nifty, little gizmos.</p>
+This is a project still under construction, trying to collect all those nifty, little instruments... for, uh, various tasks.</p>
     <h2>Tools in Stock:</h2>
     <ul>
         <li><a href="https://github.com/goro-dim/mouse_giggle" class="tool-link">Mouse Giggle</a>: Keeps your screens awake so you can keep an eye on stuff.
 Useful for trolls on bridge duty or banshees lurking in the Opera House, I suppose.</li>